Nabiha-Nasir/stochastic-Bayesian-games/README.md

 **Outputs:** ???????????????? detailed explanation of outputs and how to use them.
 Soemthing like this. e.g. if player 1's history information at stage 3 is (give a table to clearly explain the history information), we can call function ??? to get the index i of the corresponding strategy in sigma, and sigma(:,i) is the strategy corresponding to that history information.
 Sometimes, sigma contains NaN or Inf elements.
 It means that the possibility of the corresponding history is 0.
 You may also want to explain how to get the payoff vector.

 ### 4. Dual games and its LPs in finite horizon (actoin based strategy).
 The size of the LPs of the primal game increases exponentially with respect to the horizon of the game.
 Therefore, the action based strategy doesn't work well in long horizon.
-During the process of develop sufficient statistic based strategy, we find that the sufficient statistic in the primal game is not fully accessible to either player.
+During the process of develop sufficient statistic based strategy, we find that the sufficient statistic in the primal game is not fully accessible to either player (explained in the original papers ???? and ????).
 To develop sufficient statistic based strategy, dual games are introduced.

 **Type 1 dual game** is played exactly the same as in the primal game except for the first stage.
-In the first stage, player 1 chooses its own state, and there is a initial payoff vector, exactly the same size of the initial probabilit of player 1.
+In the first stage, player 1 chooses its own state, and there is a initial vector payoff, exactly the same size of the initial probability of player 1.
 If player 1 chooses a private state, the associated initial payoff will be added to its stage 1 payoff.

 Similarly, **Type 2 dual game** is also played exactly the same as in the primal game except for the first stage.
-In the first stage, player 2 chooses its own state, and there is a initial payoff vector, exactly the same size of the initial probabilit of player 2.
+In the first stage, player 2 chooses its own state, and there is a initial vector payoff, exactly the same size of the initial probability of player 2.
 If player 2 chooses a private state, the associated initial payoff will be added to its stage 1 payoff.

+**Interesting facts:** If we carefully choose the initial vector payoff in type 1 dual game, then player 2's optimal strategy in the dual game is also its optimal strategy in the primal game.
+Acturally, the output ??? of the primal game LP is the special inital vector payoff.

+Similarly, if we carefully choose the initial vector payoff in type 2 dual game, then player 1's optimal strategy in the dual game is also its optimal strategy in the primal game.
+Acturally, the output ??? of the primal game LP is the special inital vector payoff.

 The LPs in the dual game is a simple extension of the LPs in the primal game.
 We can compute the optimal strategies of the players by solving these LPs.